aegiacometti/netor/README.md

-This is a very simple compilation of several OpenSource packages, which by using scripts aims to help integrating them to form a network platform to support networks, without having to lear to configure all of them.
+This is a very simple compilation of several OpenSource packages, which by using scripts aims to help integrating them to form a network platform to support networks, without having to learn to configure all of them.
 They scripts won't be nice, they are very simple as i learn Python, but they work fine, in fact, they are very easy to read.
 They catch some typing errors, but pay attention when you write.
 Anyway, do not worry, they won't break anything.